 One of the largest and most widespread automobile-related recalls in recent years was due to a single, deadly defective product: the Takata airbag system.
 Takata is one of the world’s largest airbag manufacturers, accounting for approximately 20% of all airbags produced, which are installed in almost every major car brand.
 Takata’s airbags are found in some of the most common automobiles on the road, such as the Honda Civic and Toyota Corolla.
 Thus far, more than 14 million vehicles have been recalled by 11 automakers due to defective airbags produced by Takata.

 Were you injured in an accident involving a defective airbag?
 Was your loved one killed by a defective Takata airbag?
 Proving these types of cases is often extremely difficult.
 If you believe you may have a claim, contact our Takata airbag recall lawyers right away for a free consultation.
-We serve clients in Washington, D.C., Virginia, and Maryland.
+We serve clients in the Washington Metropolitan Area, including Virginia and Maryland.

 Automakers Recall Vehicles

 In April and May of 2013, several Japanese automakers, along with BMW, recalled 3.6 million cars containing Takata airbags.
 In June of 2014, several additional automakers—Toyota, Honda, Nissan, BMW, Mazda, Ford, and Chrysler—announced recalls of millions of additional vehicles equipped with these airbags.